We have two major environmental concerns just now: our use of plastic and our sale of peat.

 Some of our suppliers have taken their environmental responsibility very seriously.
 They have put in a huge amount of time and expense to try and develop a sustainable alternative to plastic packaging.

 For the last two years, we’ve worked with one UK supplier to get the product into a cardboard box and at first it worked very well.
 However, the briquettes quickly start to swell as they are susceptible to the high atmospheric moisture we have in the UK, so they have had to try alternatives.
 This has included lining the cardboard bags with a thin, recyclable plastic, wrapping the exterior of the boxes in a thin, recyclable plastic (neither of which proved suitable), and using a heavy duty waxed cardboard.
-Unfortunately, none of these options have worked well enough to be rolled out fully.
+Unfortunately, none of these options have worked well enough to be rolled out fully and they have had to go back to plastic.
 They are still experimenting.

-We also experimented with products such as Pini-K in a cardboard box but sadly customers didn’t want to pay the extra cost for them.
+We also experimented with products such as Pini-Kay in a cardboard box but sadly customers didn’t want to pay the extra cost for them.
 The plastic wrapped ones outsold them massively.

 When we’re preparing your pallet for dispatch, we have to ensure that it is packaged in a way that gives it the best chance of arriving at your door in prime condition.
 To do this, we have to consider: